SpideyBash4116/Conflis-2.0/README.md

 # Conflis-2.0
 Unfortunately, Conflis was supossedly made in Python.
-SO, I decide to make an upgrade on C++.
+So, I decide to make an upgrade on C++.
 Luckily, I have an upgrade.
 - New Setup Page
 - Users
 - Settings